WisconsinRobotics/WRoverPlayground/src/wrover_status_light/ServiceIntro.md

 float32 output
 ```
 After defining a message, ROS would convert the srv file into three classes: service definition, request messages, and response messages.
 Suppose we have `ExampleService.srv` in an package called `ExamplePackage`, then the names of these packages would be:
-* Service definition: `ExamplePackage.srv.ExampleService` for Python and `ExamplePackage::ExampleService` for C++
-* Request messages: `ExamplePackage.srv.ExampleServiceRequest` for Python and `ExamplePackage::ExampleService::Request` for C++
-* Response messages: `ExamplePackage.srv.ExampleServiceResponse` for Python and `ExamplePackage::ExampleService::Request` for C++

 | \                  | C++                                     | Python                                    |
 |---                 | ---                                     | ---   |
 | Service definition |`ExamplePackage::ExampleService`          |`ExamplePackage.srv.ExampleService`        |